SubhashBandaraEkanayake/Automobile-Sales-Statistics-Dashboard-with-Plotly-and-Dash/README.md

 **Input and Output :** Used to define interactivity in Dash apps.

-    1.`Input` - listens for changes.
+1. Input - listens for changes.

-2. `Output` - specifies what should update in response.
+2. Output - specifies what should update in response.